 FMT is a very confusing treatment to classify and regulatory bodies have been struggling to do so for over a decade.
 It is widely used for treating C. diff in life threatening cases, but things get murkier for other applications and regulations have changed over the years.

 The FDA considers FMT to be a biological product and an “investigative new drug,” which requires physicians to obtain an investigational new drug application (IND) to offer it.
 It is a drug that is not a drug and not easily classified.
 Many have suggested that it be regulated like a natural tissue, since it comes from the body, rather than an artificial substance.
 That would make regulation much easier and less stringent, allowing a natural treatment to become commonly practiced.

-Likewise, Health Canada has regulated FMT as a “new biologic drug,” but limits its use outside of C. dif.
+Likewise, Health Canada has regulated FMT as a “new biologic drug,” but limits its use outside of C. diff.

 These regulations are relaxed, however, in cases where the disease is life threatening and all other options have been exhausted.

-Recently, the IDSA has begun recommending FMT for C. dif and IBD and they provide guidelines for treatment, which is a great first step towards more open and less stringent regulation.
+Recently, the IDSA has begun recommending FMT for C. diff and IBD.
+They also provide guidelines for treatment, which is a great first step towards more open and less stringent regulations.